From Less to More: Spectral Splitting and Aggregation Network for Hyperspectral Face Super-Resolution: Experiments

 Since the proposed SSANet is the first hyperspectral image SR method for human faces, there is no direct hyperspectral image SR method for comparison.
 Therefore, to demonstrate the effectiveness of our method, we adjust two traditional shallow learning based face SR methods, LSR \cite{Ma2010LSR} and LcR \cite{Jiang2014LcRTMM}, two deep learning based general image SR methods, EDSR \cite{lim2017enhanced} and SAN \cite{dai2019second}, and one most recently proposed deep learning based single hyperspectral image SR method, SSPSR \cite{jiang2020learning} for the hyperspectral image SR task.
 Specifically, as for LSR \cite{Ma2010LSR} and LcR \cite{Jiang2014LcRTMM}, we super-resolve each band of the hyperspectral face image separately.
 For EDSR \cite{lim2017enhanced} and SAN \cite{dai2019second}, we retrain their networks by changing the number of input channels with the UWA-HSFD database.
 SSPSR \cite{jiang2020learning} is also retrained by the UWA-HSFD database for fair comparison.

-Fig. \ref{fig:SingleResults} shows the super-resolved results of one object of different SR approaches at five specific bands, and in Fig. \ref{fig:AllResults} we also present the results of all objects at band 30.
+Fig. \ref{fig:SingleResults} shows the super-resolved results of one object of different SR approaches at five specific bands, and in Fig. \ref{fig:AllResults} we also present the results of five objects at band 30.
 From these comparison results, we learn that Bicubic interpolation lost most of the face detailed features.
 LSR \cite{Ma2010LSR} and LcR \cite{Jiang2014LcRTMM} require the accurate alignment of face images.
 However, face images cannot be completely aligned due to non-rigid transformations such as expressions and poses.
 Therefore, ghosting effects often appear at the regions where the eyes and mouth cannot be completely aligned.
 EDSR \cite{lim2017enhanced} and SAN \cite{dai2019second} are not specifically designed for hyperspectral faces, and they cannot fully exploit the rich spectral information of hyperspectral faces.
 Their results are much blur than SSPSR \cite{jiang2020learning}, which is a general hyperspectral image SR method.
 Results reconstructed by our proposed method are more credible (more similar to the ground truth), and at the same time our method greatly reduces the artificial effects of the reconstructed eyes, mouth, and nose.

 It should be noted that almost all these comparison approaches cannot accurately reconstruct the slightly opened eyes.
-As shown in Fig. \ref{fig:FailCases}, the eyes of the input face image are slightly opened, but the reconstruction result are open (please refer to the first row of the first object and the results of the second object).
 Actually, this shows a weakness of these learning-based techniques which depend highly upon the consistency (similarity) between the supporting testing image and training dataset.
 This is mainly because the training data cannot cover the changes caused by all factors (such as posture, expression, lighting, \emph{etc}.), especially when the size of the training dataset is limited.

 Table \ref{tab:Face} tabulates the average objective results of seven comparison methods on the 10 testing images from UWA-HSFD dataset when the upsampling factor is set to 2, 4, and 8.
+The best and second best results are highlighted in boldface and underlined, respectively.
 Note that SSANet is the model trained by the original training samples, while SSANet+ denotes the model trained by the expanded training samples with ``Self'' and ``Sym''.
 These objective results also demonstrate the better performance of our method.